Botspot/pi-apps/CONTRIBUTING.md

 ## Submitting

 Open a pull request against `master`.
+There's no PR template, so please include in the description:
+- Which systems (from [Supported systems](README.md#supported-systems)) you ran `test_build.yml` against, and a link to the run.
+- Which system(s) you actually ran the app on afterward — not just installed/uninstalled it — and what you did to best-effort-check the ones you couldn't.

 For new apps, you can also use the ["Submit a new app"](https://github.com/Botspot/pi-apps/issues/new?assignees=&labels=App+Request%2CZip%2FPR+included&template=app-submission.yml) issue template if you'd rather hand it off than open a PR yourself.

 Bug reports, general suggestions, and app requests each have their own template on the [issues page](https://github.com/Botspot/pi-apps/issues/new/choose).